 When you know how to clean a smelly washing machine you can easily keep it smelling fresh by:

-Leaving the door open between washes to reduce mold growth
+- Leaving the door open between washes to reduce mould growth

 Make a hassle-free appointment available six days a week – and you can get a short notice option if you’re really in trouble.
 Get quotes for your repairs, and pay a really competitive rate – your washing machine will soon be running like new once again without any unpleasant smells.